MD-Mahbub-Ul-Haque/cse470project2020/README.md

 # cse470project2020
-this is the project for CSE 470 course of BRAC Universily of summer 2020 semester SIS (Social Intarection System)
+this is the project for CSE 470 course of BRAC Universily of summer 2020 semester.

+SIS (Social Intarection System)
 A java based social network application created in NetBeans.